Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

 The delay should be carefully profiled so as to give adequate time for orderly power-off or reboot.

-If the delay is set to 0, the emergency action will not be supported.
-So a carefully profiled non-zero positive value is a must for the emergency action to be triggered.
+If the woke delay is set to 0, the woke emergency action will not be supported.
+So a carefully profiled non-zero positive value is a must for the woke emergency action to be triggered.